huseynrahimov/Exploring-NYC-Schools-Survey-Data/README.md

 # Exploring-NYC-Schools-Survey-Data
 Dataquest "Data Cleaning with R - Exploring-NYC-Schools-Survey-Data" solutions.
+My sample solution is in R Markdown file

 This data is a part of the Dataquest "Data Cleaning with R" project.
 You can find the data description and given 2 data frames - "Masterfile11_d75_final.txt and Masterfile11_gened_final" in 2 formats, excel and txt formats.
 We are extracting the data from these 2 files that is necessary for us and then combining these 2 data frames.